ru22-14/beauty-boutique/README.md

 <img src="static/media/mobile-myprofile.jpg" width="40%"  align = "center"> <br>

+### Fonts

+Fonts were imported from Google Fonts.
+The font used for this Project is Lato.

 ## User Stories

 ## Database Schema

+[dbdiagram.io](https://dbdiagram.io/) was used to visualise the custom models for this project.
+The ER diagram shows the logical relationship between the different entities and makes it clear how the different entities are related to one another.

+The Profile model allows users who sign up to have a profile automatically created for them and the user can then update and change their profile information if they wish.
+One User can have One Profile, hence this is a One-to-One relationship.

+Each User can have many Orders, it is representing One-to-Many relationship however each Order can only have one User.

+The Categories are linked to the Products Model as a product can only have 1 category but 1 category can be assigned to many Products. hence its a one to many relationship.

 <img src="static/media/er-diagram.jpg" width="100%"  align = "center"> <br>

 # Agile

+In order to use the agile methodology, the github project with linked issues was used.
+User stories were created and based on these user stories the project was created and brought to life.The link to the kanban board is here:

 ### [Beauty Boutique Kanban Board](https://github.com/users/ru22-14/projects/6/views/1) <br><br>